 An initial set of model diagnostics, following (2020), are being explored to (i) assess the quality of fit of each run in the grid, and (ii) use to provide weights to use in the resample procedure.
-Convergence is assessed by the invertion of the Hessian matrix, and the value of the gradient at the solution.
-This is checked to be smaller than 1e-4 (Carvalho et al. 2020).
+Convergence is assessed by the value of the gradient at the solution, which is checked to be smaller than 1e-4 (Carvalho et al. 2020).